 Think of your GTM strategy as a building.
 The strategy is the architecture, the design, the layout, the vision.
 But a building doesn't stand on vision.
 It stands on foundations, plumbing, and electrical.
 In GTM terms, that means:

 Most companies skip straight to "let's run ads" or "let's hire SDRs" without answering these questions.
-The result?
-Money flows out.
-Leads flow in.
-But pipeline doesn't move.
+In the end, money flows out, leads flow in, but nothing changes in the pipeline.

 The Three Breaks

-In our experience, GTM strategies break in three predictable places:
+In my experience, GTM strategies break in three unglamorous, yet predictable places:

 1. The Handoff

-This isn't a people problem.
-It's a systems problem.
+This is not a people problem.
 If your CRM doesn't pass behavioural data from marketing to sales, your reps are flying blind.
 They default to generic scripts, the prospect feels no continuity, and the deal dies.

-The fix: Build a lead handoff protocol that includes engagement history, content consumed, and a suggested talk track.
-Automate it.
-Make it impossible for a rep to pick up a lead without context.
+Try this: Build a lead handoff protocol that includes engagement history, content consumed, and a suggested talk track.
+Automate it (we can help with that).
+Make it impossible for a rep to pick up a lead without all the context.

 2. The Measurement Layer

 The measurement layer is where most GTM strategies reveal their cracks.
 Companies track vanity metrics, impressions, clicks, open rates, because they're easy.
-But they tell you almost nothing about whether your strategy is generating revenue.
+But they tell you almost nothing about whether your strategy is making you money.

 If you can't tie a marketing activity to pipeline within 60 days, question whether it belongs in your strategy at all.